 In October 2010, Tianhe-1A, a separate supercomputer, was unveiled at HPC 2010 China.
 It is now equipped with 14,336 Xeon X5670 processors and 7,168 Nvidia Tesla M2050 general purpose GPUs.
 2,048 NUDT FT1000 heterogeneous processors are also installed in the system, but their computing power was not counted into the machine's official Linpack statistics as of October 2010.
 Tianhe-1A has a theoretical peak performance of 4.701 petaflops.
 NVIDIA suggests that it would have taken "50,000 CPUs and twice as much floor space to deliver the same performance using CPUs alone."
 The current heterogeneous system consumes 4.04 megawatts compared to over 12 megawatts had it been built only with CPUs.

-The Tianhe-1A system is composed of 112 compute cabinets, 12 storage cabinets, 6 communications cabinets, and 8 I/O cabinets.
-Each compute cabinet is composed of four frames, with each frame containing eight blades, plus a 16-port switching board.
-Each blade is composed of two compute nodes, with each compute node containing two Xeon X5670 6-core processors and one Nvidia M2050 GPU processor.
+The Tianhe-1A system is composed of 112 computer cabinets, 12 storage cabinets, 6 communications cabinets, and 8 I/O cabinets.
+Each computer cabinet is composed of four frames, with each frame containing eight blades, plus a 16-port switching board.
+Each blade is composed of two compute nodes, with each computes node containing two Xeon X5670 6-core processors and one Nvidia M2050 GPU processor.

 The supercomputer is installed at the National Supercomputing Center, Tianjin, and is used to carry out computations for petroleum exploration and aircraft simulation.
 It is an "open access" computer meaning it provides services for other countries.